scaleracademy/DevOps-Lecture-Notes/CN Module/Hands-on Project_Building _a _Simple _Network.md

-## Hands-on Project: Building a Simple Network
+## Hands-on Project Building a Simple Network

 ### Agenda of the Lecture